-For 2005, cash used by operations included \$9.8 million for increases in accounts receivable, inventories and other prepaid supplies and a decrease in accounts payable and customer deposits partially offset by the change in deferred rent expense, decrease in prepaid insurance and supplies of precious metals, and increase in other accrued liabilities.
+Cash used by operations included \$11.2 million for increases in accounts receivable, inventories and other prepaid supplies and a decrease in accounts payable and customer deposits partially offset by the change in deferred rent expense, decrease in supplies of precious metals and increase in other accrued liabilities.

-$\hbox{\it Cash provided by operations from net income plus depreciation and amortization less other non-cash adjustments was $3.8 million. } \\$
+Cash provided by operations from net income plus depreciation and amortization less other non-cash adjustments was \$3.9 million.

-Net cash used by operating activities was \$6 million.
+Net cash used by operating activities was \$7.3 million.